dmi3/bin/README.md

 Decription
 -----------
 Wrapper around [webpreview](https://pypi.org/project/webpreview/).
-Takes url, downloads a preview image (From open Graph, Twitter, title or image iself, if url points to image) and returns formatted markdown with page title and description.
+Takes url, downloads a preview image (or image iself, if url points to image) and returns formatted markdown with page title and description.
 Useful with clipboard manager.
 [Read more](https://developer.run/70)

 Requirements